-Through partners, UNHCR organizes trainings and the production of biomass briquettes (an alternative combustible), and fuel-efficient stoves.
+Through partners, UNHCR organizes trainings and the production of biomass briquettes (an alternative, eco-friendly combustible) and fuel-efficient stoves.
 Sensitization campaigns on energy-saving are organized.
-The use of solar energy is supported in community infrastructure (for example, health centers).
+UNHCR supports the use of solar energy in community infrastructure (for example, health centers).

-Durable Solutions and reintegration
+Durable solutions and reintegration

-- UNHCR mainly supports two forms of durable solutions for refugees in DRC; voluntary repatriation, and local integration.
-Although resettlement to third countries have been organized, this remains at a very limited scale.
+- UNHCR mainly supports two forms of durable solutions for refugees in DRC; voluntary repatriation and local integration.
+Although resettlements to third countries have been organized, this remains at a very limited scale.
 Over the past years, UNHCR has facilitated the voluntary repatriation of tens of thousands of Rwandan refugees. - UNHCR has advocated for the issuance of residence cards for former refugees (Angolans, Rwandans).